snaked2018/frontendmentor/README.md

 I mimeo the design images using the style-guide.md and README-template.md turning it to html & css code.

-## This is to enhance my skill set in front-end web development.
+## This made this exercise to enhance my skill-set on front-end web development.